kushwahashiv/Typescript2xCookbook/README.md

 # About the author

-Shiv Shankar Kushwaha is a software professional with more than 14 years of experience.
+<b>Shiv Shankar Kushwaha</b> is a software professional with more than 14 years of experience.
 He currently works in the capacity of an architect and a mentor in a startup, Wizni, Inc. in SaaS and MBaaS domain.

-He earned a Master of Science degree in Computer Science from G. B. Pant University of Technology, Pant Nagar, India in year 2003.
+He earned a Master of Science degree in Computer Science from G.B.
+Pant University of Agriculture & Technology, Pant Nagar, India in year 2003.

 He started his carrier as a trainee and then as a researcher at DRDO.
-He also worked for various other companies Johnson Controls Inc., SAXO Bank, Emerson Electric Co. and Patni Computer Systems Pvt.
+He also worked for various other companies i.e. Johnson Controls Inc., SAXO Bank, Emerson Electric Co. and Patni Computer Systems Pvt.
 Ltd.

-Before getting into web and mobile development he spent more than 12 years of his carrier in system programming writing code in C++ in diversified domains such as image processing, education, BFSI, Industrial automation. ‘
+Before getting into web and mobile development he spent more than 12 years of his carrier in system programming writing code in C++ in diversified domains such as image processing, education, BFSI and Industrial automation etc.

 He has a passion for learning about tech innovations and trending technologies.
-Shiv occasionally puts his thoughts and musings on his blog, http://shivkushwaha.com/, or through his Twitter account, @kushwahashiv.
+Shiv occasionally puts his thoughts and musings on his blog, [https://www.shivkushwaha.com](https://www.shivkushwaha.com), or through his Twitter account, [@kushwahashiv](https://twitter.com/kushwahashiv).

-If you wish to contact him, you can do so at kushwaha.shiv@oulook.com.
+If you wish to contact him, you can do so at [https://www.shivkushwaha.com](https://www.shivkushwaha.com).